Command-line options

 --html

-Generate HTML files with highlighted source code (see Generating HTML).
+Generate HTML files with highlighted source code (see Generating HTML for description and further options).

 --latex

-Generate LaTeX with highlighted source code (see Generating LaTeX).
+Generate LaTeX with highlighted source code (see Generating LaTeX for description and further options).

 --vim